Particular/docs.particular.net/samples/sql-persistence/injecting-services/sample.md

 Using `Behavior<IIncomingLogicalMessageContext>` ensures that the behavior will be run before the message handler is invoked.
 For more information on the ordering of pipeline stages see [Steps, stages, and connectors](/nservicebus/pipeline/steps-stages-connectors.md).

-Once the behavior class exists it must be registered with the pipeline:
+Once the behavior class exists, it must be registered with the pipeline:

 snippet: BehaviorConfig